MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.Update.Orchestrator.DeferRestart

-Indicates that a restart required for installing updates was postponed.
+This event indicates that a restart required for installing updates was postponed.

 The following fields are available:

+- **displayNeededReason**  List of reasons for needing display.
-- **eventScenario**  Indicates the purpose of the event - whether because scan started, succeded, failed, etc
+- **eventScenario**  Indicates the purpose of the event (scan started, succeeded, failed, etc.).
-- **filteredDeferReason**  The raised reason that the USO did not restart (e.g. user active, low battery) that were ignorable
-- **raisedDeferReason**  The reason that the USO did not restart (e.g. user active, low battery)
-- **wuDeviceid**  Device ID
-- **displayNeededReason**  Semicolon-separated list of reasons reported for display needed
+- **filteredDeferReason**  Applicable filtered reasons why reboot was postponed (such as user active, or low battery).
-- **gameModeReason**  Name of the executable that caused the game mode state check to trigger.
+- **gameModeReason**  Name of the executable that caused the game mode state check to start.
-- **ignoredReason**  Semicolon-separated list of reasons that were intentionally ignored.
+- **ignoredReason**  List of reasons that were intentionally ignored.
+- **raisedDeferReason**  Indicates all potential reasons for postponing restart (such as user active, or low battery).
-- **revisionNumber**  Update ID revision number
+- **revisionNumber**  Update ID revision number.
-- **systemNeededReason**  Semicolon-separated list of reasons reported for system needed.
+- **systemNeededReason**  List of reasons why system is needed.
-- **updateId**  Update ID
+- **updateId**  Update ID.
-- **updateScenarioType**  Update session type
+- **updateScenarioType**  Update session type.
+- **wuDeviceid**  Unique device ID used by Windows Update.

 ### Microsoft.Windows.Update.Orchestrator.Detection

-A scan for an update occurred.
+This event indicates that a scan for a Windows Update occurred.

 The following fields are available:

-- **detectionBlockreason**  Reason for detection not completing.
+- **deferReason**  Reason why the device could not check for updates.
+- **detectionBlockingPolicy**  State of update action.
+- **detectionBlockreason**  If we retry to scan
+- **detectionRetryMode**  Indicates whether we will try to scan again.
+- **errorCode**  State of update action
-- **eventScenario**  End to end update session ID, or indicates the purpose of sending this event - whether because the software distribution just started installing content, or whether it was cancelled, succeeded, or failed.
+- **eventScenario**  End-to-end update session ID, or indicates the purpose of sending this event - whether because the software distribution just started installing content, or whether it was cancelled, succeeded, or failed.
+- **flightID**  The specific ID of the Windows Insider build the device is getting.
-- **interactive**  Identifies if session is User Initiated.
+- **interactive**  Indicates whether the session was user initiated.
+- **networkStatus**  Error info
+- **revisionNumber**  Update revision number.
 - **scanTriggerSource**  Source of the triggered scan.
+- **updateId**  Update ID.
-- **updateScenarioType**  The update session type.
+- **updateScenarioType**  Update Session type
-- **wuDeviceid**  Unique device ID used by Windows Update.
+- **wuDeviceid**  Device ID
-- **detectionBlockingPolicy**  State of update action
-- **deferReason**  Reason for postponing detection
-- **flightID**  Flight info
-- **revisionNumber**  Update version
-- **updateId**  Update ID - GUID
-- **detectionRetryMode**  If we retry to scan
-- **errorCode**  The returned error code.
-- **networkStatus**  Error info

 ### Microsoft.Windows.Update.Orchestrator.DisplayNeeded

-Reboot postponed due to needing a display
+This event indicates the reboot was postponed due to needing a display.

 The following fields are available:

-- **displayNeededReason**  Reason the display is needed
+- **displayNeededReason**  Reason the display is needed.
-- **eventScenario**  Indicates the purpose of sending this event - whether because the software distribution just started checking for content, or whether it was cancelled, succeeded, or failed
+- **eventScenario**  Indicates the purpose of sending this event - whether because the software distribution just started checking for content, or whether it was cancelled, succeeded, or failed.
-- **rebootOutsideOfActiveHours**  Indicates the timing that the reboot was to occur to ensure the correct update process and experience is provided to keep Windows up to date
+- **rebootOutsideOfActiveHours**  Indicates whether the reboot was to occur outside of active hours.
-- **revisionNumber**  Revision number of the update
+- **revisionNumber**  Revision number of the update.
-- **updateId**  Update ID
+- **updateId**  Update ID.
-- **updateScenarioType**  The update session type
+- **updateScenarioType**  The update session type.
-- **uxRebootstate**  Indicates the exact state of the user experience at the time the required reboot was initiated to ensure the correct update process and experience is provided to keep Windows up to date
+- **uxRebootstate**  Indicates the exact state of the user experience at the time the required reboot was initiated.
 - **wuDeviceid**  The unique identifier of a specific device, used to identify how many devices are encountering success or a particular issue